Reni Takagi

 Reni Takagi (高城 れに, Takagi Reni) is a Japanese idol and a member of the girl group Momoiro Clover Z. She is the former leader of the group, before leadership was passed to Kanako Momota, and her signature color in the group is purple.

 Takagi was born in Kanagawa Prefecture.
 In April 2012, she became a DJ of her own radio show called Takagi Reni no King of Rock.

+Personal Life

+In 2022, Takagi announced she married Japanese baseball player Shingo Usami.